YPares/nih-faust-jit/README.md

 A plugin to load Faust dsp files and JIT-compile them with LLVM.
 A simple GUI is provided to select which script to load and where to look for the Faust libraries that this script may import.
+The selected DSP script is saved as part of the plugin state and therefore is saved with your DAW project.

 ## Building